 The Company is obligated under various operating lease agreements for office space.
 Generally, the lease agreements require the payment of base rent plus escalations for increases in building operating costs and real estate taxes.
-Rental expense under operating leases amounted to \$51,000 and \$101,000 for the three and nine months ended September 30, 2010, respectively, and \$25,000 and \$78,000 for the three and nine months ended September 30, 2009, respectively.
+Rental expense under operating leases amounted to \$53,000 and \$25,000 for the three months ended March 31, 2011 and 2010, respectively.

 The Company is obligated to pay royalties to Creighton University ("Creighton") on the sales of products licensed from Creighton pursuant to an exclusive license and development agreement (see Note 9).
-The Company is also obligated under an agreement with Dr. Parviz Amid to pay a 4% royalty to Dr. Amid on the sales of any product developed with Dr. Amid's assistance, including the AMID Stapler, for a period of ten years from the first commercial sale of such product.
-No royalty expense has been recorded for the three and nine months ended September 30, 2010, and no royalty expense was recorded for the three and nine months ended September 30, 2009.
+The Company is also obligated under an agreement with Dr. Parviz Amid to pay a 4% royalty to Dr. Amid on the sales of any product developed with Dr. Amid's assistance, including the AMID StaplerTM, for a period of ten years from the first commercial sale of such product.
+No royalties have been incurred or paid for the three months ended March 31, 2011 or 2010.